meltyourface/blank/posts/The-traveler-and-the-mummy/Egyptian-Time-Travelers-Protective-Talisman-Design/index.md

 Talisman design:

-Shape: The talisman will take the form of an Eye of Horus (Wadjet), a symbol of protection, power, and good health in ancient Egypt.
+**Shape**: The talisman will take the form of an Eye of Horus (Wadjet), a symbol of protection, power, and good health in ancient Egypt.
 This amulet shape will provide both defense and reinforcement required during time-traveling expeditions.

 Materials:
 1. Gold: To symbolize divine energy, eternity, and purity.